paul-ollis/vim-vpe/docs/api/api.vpe.rst

     `remaining` and `paused`.
 The methods `pause`, `stop` and `resume` allow an active timer to be controlled.

-    A timer with ms == 0 is a special case, used to schedule an action to occur as soon as possible once Vim is waiting for user input.
+    A timer with ms == 0 is a special case.
+It is used to schedule an action to occur as soon as possible once Vim is waiting for user input.
 Consequently the repeat argument is forced to be 1 and the pass_timer argument is forced to be ``False``.

-    If the created timer instamce has a repeat count of 1, then a hard reference to the function is stored.
-This means that the code that creates the timer does not need to keep a reference, allowing single-shot timers to be 'set-and-forget'.
-The *no_hard_ref* argument can be used to prevent this.

     **Parameters**

     .. container:: parameters itemdetails

         *ms*
             The timer's interval in milliseconds.
+The value ``int(ms)`` is used.
         *func*
             The function to be invoked when the timer fires.
 This is called with the firing `Timer` instance as the only